Sandeep Baswana

+Sandeep Baswana is an Indian actor who primarily works in Hindi television.
+Baswana is best known for his portrayal of Sahil Virani in Kyunki Saas Bhi Kabhi Bahu Thi and Rajveer Sherawat in Tujh Sang Preet Lagai Sajna.

 Personal life

-Baswana has been in relationship with actress Ashlesha Sawant since 2004.
+Baswana met actress Ashlesha Sawant in 2002, on the sets of Kyunki Saas Bhi Kabhi Bahu Thi and they eventually began dating.
+After being together for 23 years, Baswana and Sawant finally married on 16 November 2025 in Vrindavan.

 Career

 Baswana made his television debut with the show Kuchh Jhuki Palkain and followed up with Kkoi Dil Mein Hai.
 As both shows were successful daytime serials, Baswana became noticed.
 However, it was his portrayal of the character Sahil Virani in the successful show Kyunki Saas Bhi Kabhi Bahu Thi that established his career and made him a household name.
 Since then Baswana has done several cameos in other shows playing supporting roles.
 He then played the role of Munna in Zee TV's Hitler Didi.
 In 2014, he appeared in television serial Udaan, where he portrayed the role of Ishwar Rawat.
 He played the role of Dr. Mandeep "Maan" Singh Brar in Dil Diyaan Gallaan.
 Since December 2024, he played Girdhar Shukla in Colors TV's Apollena – Sapno Ki Unchi Udann.